 Why do I get an error message when trying to enrol in a course?

 If you get an error message when trying to enroll in a course, it means that the course has not been added to your schedule and you have not been enrolled in the course.
-If the course is full, you must contact the instructor to obtain permission to get into the course.
+If the course is full, or the seats are reserved for other programs, you must contact the instructor to obtain permission to get into the course.
 If you get a course conflict message, it means that the course you are trying to add overlaps with another course, and you must choose a conflict-free course.

 What can I do if a course is full?